-Men are from Mars and women are from Venus, they think, talk, and do same things differently.
+Men are from Mars and women are from Venus, they think, talk, and do some things differently.
 But, what about our sex drive?
-Are we different or those claims* about men having a higher libido than women are just another myth?
+Are we different or those claims about men having a higher libido than women are just another myth?

 A paper whose findings were published in the Personality and Social Psychology Review showed that across multiple previous studies and measures, men have been shown to have higher and more intense sexual desires than women.
 Compared to ladies, men score higher in:

 - Frequency and variety of sexual fantasies

 - Desired frequency of intercourse